HolonProduction/godot_kanban_tasks/README.md

 - Different stage layouts with multiple stages per column
 - Supports all editor themes including light ones

-\* uses godot defaults because the custom shortcuts cannot be accessed; not tested on mac (would be nice if someone could test)
+\* uses godot defaults because the custom shortcuts cannot be accessed

 ## Where is the data stored?
 The data is stored inside of the addon folder (`res://addons/kanban_tasks/data.json`).